 What are depressants?

 Depressant substances reduce arousal and stimulation.
 They do not necessarily make a person feel depressed.
 They affect the central nervous system, slowing down the messages between the brain and the body.1

 They can affect concentration and coordination.
-They slow down the person’s ability to respond to unexpected situations.
+They slow down a person’s ability to respond to unexpected situations.
 In small doses they can cause a person to feel more relaxed and less inhibited.1

+There is no safe level of drug use.
 Use of any drug always carries some risk.
 It’s important to be careful when taking any type of drug.

 Depressants affect everyone differently, based on: